What’s in a word? Well…

 In a few weeks I will be heading off on another photographic adventure when I return to one of my favorite countries in the world.
-It will be nice to say hello once again to Italy and this time I’ll be touring some very special parts of the country with my good friend, awesome photographer, and coffee addict Elia Locardi.
-We are going to be scouting for locations in Umbria, Tuscany, Liguria, and Veneto for our upcoming Italy photo workshops that we have been planning for a while now.
+It will be nice to say hello once again to Italy.
+I’m are going to be scouting for locations in Umbria, Tuscany, Liguria, and Veneto for our upcoming Italy photo workshops that I have been planning for a while now.
 More news on this soon!

 I’m really excited to be heading to so many beautiful places in Italy that I have never visited and to do it with someone who shares my passion for Italy, good food and wine, and photography is going to make this trip even more special.
 After that I’m in Spain on a job for a favourite client and back home for a short wile before heading to Iceland for my first of two sold out workshops this year.

 I’m also heading into year three of writing this blog and want to say thank you to everyone of my readers for being so supportive all this time.
 There are some big and positive changes coming to the blog in the upcoming months, so stay tuned.
 The best is yet to come!